simrenbasra/simys-blog/_posts/2025-06-01-email_genie_part5.md

 - For labelled sentence pairs:

 The model is fine-tuned by updating BERT’s weights based on the loss calculated from comparing predicted and actual classes.
-Backpropagation flows from the output, through the feedforward network (FFNN), and all the way back to the BERT.
+Backpropagation flows from the output, through the feedforward network (FFNN), and all the way back to BERT.
 This fine-tuning helps BERT learn semantic relationships specific to the dataset.

 - For unlabelled sentence pairs (like my project):